cs4241-c25/a4-C-Slat/README.md

 ## Technical Achievements

 - **Tech Achievement 1**: I hosted my application on Glitch and attempted to put it on Vercel, they work very similarly, but Glitch seems to have a lot more options for what you can adjust, whereas Vercel has a lot more documentation on how things are done.
+  Vercel is also a little confusing because they made me create another public repository to host my application, so that might get messy if then you want to delete the public repo.